quesby/quesby-boilerplate/src/content/documentation/themes.md

 ### 2. Visual Theme Toggle

-The system supports three visual themes that users can toggle:
+The system supports two visual themes that users can toggle:

 - **Light Theme**: Default light appearance
 - **Dark Theme**: Dark mode with inverted colors
-- **Sepia Theme**: Warm, paper-like appearance

 The theme toggle is handled by JavaScript in `src/assets/js/togglemode.js` and persists user preference in localStorage.